 When you set a policy Cooldown, you are restricting the executability of the policy by requiring a period of time to pass before the policy can be executed again - even if it is triggered by an event.
 A policy cooldown controls how often a single, specific, policy can be executed.
 For example, a scale-up policy cooldown restricts how often the scale-up is executed despite being triggered by an event, which allows scale-ups to fully deploy before another scale-up can occur.
 Conversely, a scale-down policy cooldown can allow for the graceful removal of servers by restricting the removal of too many servers at once even if multiple scale-downs are rapidly triggered.
 Policy cooldowns allow you to scale up fast and scale down slowly.

-The following graphs illustrates how cooldowns affect policy execution.
+The following graphs illustrate how cooldowns affect policy execution:

 Continue the conversation in the Rackspace Community.